s-sajid-ali/icaruswf/wiki/csresearch00.md

 ## Establishing a new working session

-Make sure to cd into the directory in which you executed the `git clone` command.
 ```
+# Setup spack:
+source /scratch/gartung/spack/share/spack/setup-env.sh

+# Make sure to cd into the directory in which you executed the `git clone` command.

 # environment variables for current versions of icarus code and hepnos, and source and build directories.
 export ICARUS_VERSION=09_37_02_vecmt04
 export HEPNOS_VERSION=0_7_2